davidlattimore/wild/README.md

 ### Contributing

 If you'd like to work on something specific, please reach out either by filing an issue or via email so that we can avoid any wasted work.
-For synchronous communication, I like video chat, so if you'd like to discuss Wild by video chat, do let me know.
-Usually I just use Google Meet, but open to other options.
-I'm in Sydney - GMT+10 or GMT+11.
+I like talking to people about Rust by video chat.
+If you'd like to discuss Wild, Rust compile times etc, you can book a slot in my [calendar](https://calendar.app.google/MBYQeATMNBvuK8AZ6).
+If you can't find anything at a time that suits, email me and I'll see if we can find a time that works.

 ### Sponsorship